MBX Summer School

 Make Up Exams

 Grades in courses taken at MBX are automatically placed on the Mira Costa transcripts for Mira Costa students.
-Any student who does not wish to have his/her grade on their Mira Costa High School transcript must ask their parent to request this by Wednesday, August 3, 2016 at 4:00 pm by emailing
+Any student who does not wish to have his/her grade on their Mira Costa High School transcript must ask their parent to request this by August 4, 2023 at 4:00 pm by emailing

 Note: Certain Activities/Physical Fitness courses have tryouts.
 These are listed in the various course descriptions if available.